 Labor Law 241 and the Industrial Code set forth safety actions and equipment that must be provided to all workers.

-New York Labor Law 241(6) clearly states that a property owner or contractor is accountable for negligence if an accident happened under their control or supervision.
-Therefore, if a property owner or contractor does not adhere to all safety laws and a worker gets hurt, the worker is entitled to sue them for compensation.
+New York Labor Law 241(6) clearly states that a property owner or contractor is accountable for negligence if an accident happens under their control or supervision.
+Therefore, if a property owner or contractor fails to comply with all safety laws and a worker is injured, the worker may sue them for compensation.

-KDLM has recovered millions of dollars in construction accidents lawsuits
+KDLM has recovered millions of dollars in construction accident lawsuits

 • $40,000,000 A Brooklyn jury awarded a $40 million verdict to a 53-year-old construction worker who was disabled after being hit by a Verizon truck.